Tony DeSantis

-Anthony DeSantis, KStJ (January 5, 1914 - June 6, 2007) was an American entrepreneur and theater owner in Chicago, Illinois.
-He is most well known for the foundation of the area's Drury Lane theatres.
+Anthony DeSantis, KStJ (January 5, 1914 – June 6, 2007) was an American theater owner and entrepreneur known for the area's Drury Lane theatres.
 During DeSantis' lifetime, his empire included six separate theaters.

 Life and career

-DeSantis was born in Gary, Indiana, and began his career in show business as a trumpet player in Chicago.
+Beginning with his birth in Gary, Indiana, DeSantis began his career in show business playing trumpet in Chicago.
 In 1935, he was nearly killed in an explosion at the Glidden paint factory where he was working.
-In 1940, he purchased a club on Michigan Avenue before moving out of Chicago to nearby Evergreen Park, where he opened the Martinique Restaurant, which was highly acclaimed.
-He began producing plays in 1949 in a tent adjacent to the restaurant to attract customers.
-The enterprise was successful, prompting him to build his first theatre.
+He purchased a club in 1940 on Michigan Avenue before moving out of Chicago to nearby Evergreen Park, where he opened the Martinique Restaurant, which was highly acclaimed.
+In 1949 he erected a tent near his restaurant and began staging plays. in 1949 in a tent adjacent to the restaurant to attract customers.
+The productions were successful, so he built a brick-and-mortar theatre.

 Drury Lane Theaters

+London's 17th century Theatre Royal Drury Lane was the source for his theatre's names.

-The DeSantis theatres were named after the historic Theatre Royal Drury Lane, built in London in the 17th century.
-His five suburban Chicago locations all provided affordable dinner theatre that was appropriate for families.
+His five suburban Chicago venues all offered reasonably priced dinner theatre that parents could take their children to.
 DeSantis claimed that alcohol sales were profitable; if you broke even when operating a theatre, you were successful.

-Drury Lane Evergreen Park was DeSantis' first theatre in the Chicago area.
-It opened in 1958 and was a local entertainment landmark for 45 years before closing in 2003.